rimaout/Obsidian-Vault/3. MOCS/Tech MOC/archive/Quartz Setup.md

 >2.
 Go to `quartz/static`
 >3.
 Substitute the `icon.png` image in the directory with this: [[icon.png]]
 >4.
 Substitute the `og-image.png` image in the directory with this: [[og-image.png]]

+>[!note] Add custom CSS
+>I have made some modifications on how the Bold and italic text behave and made the images center align.
+>
+>Click [[Quartz custom CSS|here]] to se what I have changed.

 >[!note] Add Icon Credits
 >1.
 Go to quartz root directory